Google Alerts is the most powerful free marketing tool that you’re not using.

 - Your brand

 For completely free you can access thousands of pieces of targeted information right in your inbox.
 Spoon-feeding you the data and resources you need to get ahead of the competition.

 From brand monitoring, adding new income streams and opening up new guest post spots, Google Alerts has got you covered.

 So if you want to learn how to use Google Alerts to grow your business, read on..

 Google Alerts is the most powerful tool any online marketer has available to them.
 (Bold statement, I know).

 By monitoring the internet for activity around the keywords or topics you care about, you can receive real-time and actionable updates.
-Let me show you what I mean as simply as possible.

 Let’s say you’re in the travel niche and you’re interested in guest posting.
 In Google alerts you’d create an alert that looks like this: